minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

             - Use the existing MinIO Client.
             - Replace ``ALIAS`` with the alias used for the existing standalone deployment you are retrieving values from.

          b.
-Import **configurations** from existing standalone deployment to new deployment with the new MinIO Client.
+Import **configurations** from the existing standalone deployment to the new deployment with the new MinIO Client.

             .. code-block:: shell
                :class: copyable